 · PBM has also been shown to help address chronic fatigue in other non-COVID-19 settings

-Mitochondria contain important intracellular organelles known as cytochromes, which absorb visible light energy and use the absorbed energy to generate ATP.
+Mitochondria contain important intracellular organelles known as cytochromes, which have the ability to absorb visible light energy and use the absorbed energy to generate ATP.
 Light, especially Red and Near-Infrared wavelengths, is capable of activating cytochrome C oxidase in ways previously well described by others, thereby helping to facilitate the creation of ATP.
-This ATP can be thought of as little packets of electrochemical energy that serve as the currency, in terms of molecular energy, in many areas of cellular metabolism.
+This ATP can be thought of as the little packets of electrochemical energy that serve as the currency, in terms of molecular energy, in many areas of cellular metabolism.

-Light therapy applications have also been successfully used to reset circadian rhythms, improve sleep, treat concussions and TBI (Traumatic Brain Injury), accelerate muscle recovery after exertion, and stimulate tissue repair.
+Light therapy applications have also been successfully used to reset circadian rhythms and improve sleep, in the treatment for concussions and TBI (Traumatic Brain Injury), to accelerate muscle recovery after exertion, and to stimulate tissue repair.

 Nuzzo, D. and P. Picone, Potential neurological effects of severe COVID-19 infection.
 Neuroscience research, 2020.
 158: p.
 1-5.

-, A.L. and L. Bateman, Will COVID-19 Lead to Encephalomyelitis/Chronic Fatigue Syndrome?
+Komaroff, A.L. and L. Bateman, Will COVID-19 Lead to Myalgic Encephalomyelitis/Chronic Fatigue Syndrome?
 Frontiers in Medicine, 2021.
 7.